Ashwani4545/TrafficFlowPrediction/README.md

 - Congestion forecasting
 - Efficient route planning
-- Sustainable urban mobility through emission and fuel reduction The Traffic Flow Prediction project highlights the significant role of vehicle counts, time, and day in understanding traffic patterns.
-It provides critical insights into peak congestion periods and informs strategies to manage urban traffic effectively.
-By predicting traffic flow, city planners and traffic authorities can optimize signal timings, adjust public transport schedules, and improve road usage during off-peak times.
-These predictions contribute to building smart cities by integrating real-time data for dynamic traffic management, minimizing disruptions, and reducing environmental impact.
+- Sustainable urban mobility through emission and fuel reduction

 Moreover, this project emphasizes the broader implications for sustainable urban mobility, suggesting ways to enhance traffic management systems and reduce vehicular emissions.
 Accurate traffic predictions can lead to more efficient road networks, supporting economic productivity by reducing time spent in traffic and improving overall transportation systems.